What is a fidget ring and how does it work?

 How can fidget and spinner rings help with ADHD?Fidget rings and spinners may provide a physical outlet for fidgeting, which can help to reduce feelings of restlessness and improve concentration in some individuals with ADHD.
 However, it is important to note that spinning rings should not be considered a substitute for professional treatment of ADHD.
 Research on the effectiveness of fidget rings and spinners as a tool to help with ADHD is limited and the results are mixed.
 Some studies have found that fidgeting can be beneficial for individuals with ADHD, as it can improve their ability to focus and concentrate.
 Other studies have found that fidgeting can be a distraction and is not helpful.
 It's also important to note that what works for one person may not work for another, so it's best to try different strategies and see what works for you.
 If a fidget ring or spinner is helpful for an individual with ADHD, it may be used as an additional tool in conjunction with other treatment methods such as therapy and medication.
 It is always recommended to consult with a medical professional such as a physician, occupational therapist or a mental health professional to determine the best course of treatment for ADHD.

-Why does sensory stimulation and fidgeting help with anxiety?Sensory stimulation, such as fidgeting, can help with anxiety because it redirects focus and attention away from the source of the anxiety and on to the physical sensation of fidgeting.
+Why does sensory stimulation and fidgeting help with anxiety?Sensory stimulation, such as fidgeting, or even simply being mindful of your senses, can help with anxiety because it redirects focus and attention away from the source of the anxiety and on to the physical sensation of fidgeting.
 This activates different parts of the brain that are responsible for processing movement and touch, which can help to regulate emotions and reduce feelings of anxiety.
 Fidgeting can also activate the release of neurotransmitters such as dopamine and serotonin, which can have a calming and regulating effect on the body and mind.
 It can provide a sense of control and mastery over one's body, which can be particularly helpful for individuals who feel anxious in situations where they feel out of control.
 It's important to note that fidgeting may not be helpful for everyone and it's always good to try different strategies to see what works best for you.
 Additionally, fidgeting should not be considered a substitute for professional treatment of anxiety.

 Is there any scientific research or studies that prove that sensory stimulation helps with anxiety?